Particular/docs.particular.net/servicecontrol/upgrades/new-persistence.md

 Version 4.26 of ServiceControl introduced a new persistence format for audit instances.
 The new persistence format is faster and more efficient, using less space on disk.

-Any new audit instance created with ServiceControl version 4.26 and above will use the new persistence format.
-Any existing audit instance that was created with ServiceControl version 4.25 and below will continue to use the old persistence format, even if it is upgraded.
+New audit instances created with ServiceControl version 4.26 and above will use the new persistence format.
+Existing audit instances created with ServiceControl version 4.25 and below will continue to use the old persistence format, even if it is upgraded.

 WARN: Updating an existing audit instance to version 4.26 and above will _not_ automatically change the persistence format.